mrvanes/authWebauthn/README.md

-# SimpleSAMLphp authWebauthn authproc module
+# SimpleSAMLphp authwebauthn authproc module

 This module implements a simpleSAMLphp authproc that can be used to enforce second factor authentication using Webauthn compatible security devices.